VERIFIED-git/NutritionLabel-css/README.md

 ![image](https://github.com/VERIFIED-git/NutritionLabel-css/assets/123449884/e9c66f59-2f57-4374-89da-0e2b06266dd9)

 In this project, the art of typography is taken to the next level and then used to create a nutrition label webpage.
 Typography plays a crucial role in styling text to enhance readability and serve its intended purpose effectively.
-Through this project, you will gain hands-on experience on styling text, adjusting line height, and positioning text elements using CSS.
+Through this project, you will get a hands-on experience on things like styling text, adjusting line height, and positioning text elements using CSS.